-- Provide information about available services, needs assessments and the Person-Centered Service Plan (PCSP) process. - Identify, locate, coordinate, and assist Participants to gain access to needed LTSS, physical health, and behavioral health services. - Inform Participants about service alternatives and delivery options including choice of service providers as well as opportunities for self-direction. - Conduct person-centered, Comprehensive Needs Assessments and develop PCSPs and Care Plans. - Oversee the implementation of PCSPs. - Assist with durable medical equipment (DME), pharmacy, and ancillary services (e.g., dental, physical therapy). - Arrange and schedule transportation to covered medical services through the Medical Assistance Transportation Program (MATP) as well as non-medical transportation to appointments, activities, and resources as identified on the PCSP. - Promote wellness and encourage the utilization of preventive care services. - Provide education to caregivers based on the Participant's condition including symptoms and/or triggers of changing health and functional status and appropriate actions to take. - Coordinate efforts and prompt Participants to complete redetermination process to maintain Medical Assistance eligibility. - Assist Participants on the Appeals and Grievances processes as well as providing information about Participants' rights including DHS Fair Hearing rights, risks and responsibilities, and assisting with Fair Hearing requests as needed. - Coordinate supports outside of UPMC Community HealthChoices to address social determinants of health, behavioral health and physical health needs including those provided through Medicare, BH-MCOs or other health insurers, and other community resources.
+- Provide information about available services, needs assessments and the Person-Centered Service Plan (PCSP) process. - Identify, locate, coordinate, and assist Participants to gain access to needed LTSS and health care services (including durable medical equipment, pharmacy, dental services, etc.). - Inform Participants about service alternatives and delivery options including choice of service providers as well as opportunities for self-direction. - Conduct person-centered Comprehensive Needs Assessments and develop PCSPs and Care Plans. - Oversee the implementation of PCSPs. - Assist with arranging and scheduling transportation to covered medical services through the Medical Assistance Transportation Program (MATP) as well as nonmedical transportation to appointments, activities, and resources as identified on the PCSP. - Promote wellness and encourage the utilization of preventive care services. - Provide education to caregivers based on the Participant's condition, including symptoms and/or triggers of changing health and functional status and appropriate actions to take. - Prompt Participants to complete redetermination process to maintain Medical Assistance eligibility, and assist with coordination, as necessary. - Assist Participants with the Complaint and Grievances processes and provide information about Participants' rights including DHS Fair Hearing rights. - Coordinate supports outside of UPMC Community HealthChoices to address social determinants of health, behavioral health and physical health needs including those provided through Medicare, BH-MCOs or other health insurers, and other community resources.

-For more information or to speak with a Service Coordinator, contact the Service Coordination Department at:
+For more information or to speak with a Service Coordinator, contact the Service Coordination Department at 1-833-280-8508 (TTY:711).
+Representatives are available from 8 a.m. to 5 p.m., Monday through Friday.